-In order to continue with the Math Mammoth Grade 4 Complete Curriculum, I recommend that the child gain a minimum score of 80% on this test, and that the teacher or parent review with him any content areas that are found weak.
-Children scoring between 70 and 80% may also continue with grade 4, depending on the types of errors (careless errors or not remembering something, vs. lack of understanding).
+In order to continue with the Math Mammoth Grade 4 Complete Curriculum, I recommend that the student gain a score of 80% or higher on this test, and that the teacher or parent revise with him any content areas that are found weak.
+Students scoring between 70% and 80% may also continue with grade 4, depending on the types of errors (careless errors or not remembering something, versus the lack of understanding).
 The most important content areas to master are the multiplication tables and the word problems, because of the level of logical reasoning needed in them.
-Use your judgment.
+Again, use your judgment.